Bisonai/orakl/node/README.md

 It performs following steps to regularly submit data into chain

 1. Fetch price data and save into database
-2. Send and Receive data with other nodes and aggregate all received data. save aggregated data into database
+2. Send and Receive data with other nodes and aggregate all received data.
+Save aggregated data into database
 3. Submit aggregated data into chain

 ![Overview](./image.svg)